The Ultimate Gluten-Free Gingerbread Cookies (and Gingerbread House) Recipe

 MAKES 2 (8 BY 3 BY 3½-INCH) HOUSES AND MANY GINGERBREAD PEOPLE TOO!
 Introducing the only GF version of the season’s iconic cookie that you’ll ever need.
 Straight from our talented pal, pastry chef Cindy Falatic McIntosh of The San Francisco Ritz-Carlton, comes five-star flavor.
 Craft the dough into a midcentury-modern house (designed by retrorenovation.com), or make a gingerbread gang.
 Regardless, these cookies will spice up any holiday scene.
+Get the instructions and pattern here for our version of a gingerbread house!

 - 1 cup 125 grams brown rice flour